Prepaid funeral plans

 Another important reason to inform your provider if you move home is so you can continue to receive correspondence from them.

-Some large funeral plan providers price their packages to work across large swathes of the UK.
-So, if you're in a location where funerals are pricey, you could make a saving by buying a plan from a big provider.
+For example, some big providers price their plans to work across large parts of the UK.
+So, if you're in an area where small, local providers are pricey, you may save by buying a plan from a bigger provider.

 Need help tracing a funeral plan?
 The National Association of Funeral Plan Providers hears from many families trying to trace a loved one's funeral plan.
 See how to find a lost or forgotten funeral plan.